 No one would pick me, no one would discover me, and so, knowing what I do about life, I discovered myself.

 I started a blog and a social media platform.
 With one follower—my mother.
 I grew it organically.
-People liked my blog and eventually a publisher approached me and asked if I’d write a book.
+People liked my blog, and eventually, a publisher approached me and asked if I’d write a book.
 I wrote a women’s empowerment book called Resurrecting Venus.
 I started coaching groups, teaching teleseminars, appeared on TV, did over 50 radio interviews, and got my own radio show.
 I then launched the greatest professional love thus far—the Beautiful Life School.

-How are you making money?
+How are you making money as a coach?

 Traci: I make money from my company Bild & Company (selling consulting contracts, marketing and recruiting services, life coaching programs, seminars and more) which also is the parent company of the Get Your Girl Back movement.
 95% of all coaching is with women.
 I also have a number of investments from the stock market and two rental properties.

 Sarah: I work with clients in three different ways.
-I have the happy entrepreneur mastermind, the six month group program, and VIP days.
-Basically they are different programs depending on the level of attention and growth you want to see in your business.
+I have the happy entrepreneur mastermind, the six-month group program, and VIP days.
+Basically, they are different programs depending on the level of attention and growth you want to see in your business.

-Cynthia: I run an online school that combines courses, e-books, meditations, and live coaching to teach women how to overcome their fears, embrace their worthiness and build the confidence to create the lives and businesses they dream about.
+Cynthia: I run an online school that combines courses, e-books, meditations, and live coaching to teach women how to overcome their fears, embrace their worthiness, and build the confidence to create the lives and businesses they dream about.